 Protect Your Views – And Your Privacy

-Houses near the San Diego coast have some of the most beautiful views of any CA home, and even though you’d love to keep them unobstructed all day long, you should also think about your privacy.
+Houses near the San Diego coast have some of the most beautiful views of any California home, and even though you’d love to keep them unobstructed all day long, you should also think about your privacy.
 Sheer blinds or draperies might be all the rage in a few homes, but they’ll also give outsiders a clear view of your home.

 Instead, try a window treatment with more versatility like plantation shutters, which let you have a good amount of flexibility on maintaining your view and your privacy.
 The movable louvers offer a wide range of visibility, and the shutters themselves can swing fully open or shut, so you can change throughout the day or just based on your mood.